Some young people worry about staying safe. Overall, Oxfordshire is a safe county, and violent crimes are rare. But incidents and accidents do happen.

 - Use well lit, busy streets

-- Avoid alleys or short cuts
+- Avoid alleys or risky short cuts

-This may mean having to take a slightly longer route, but will keep you safer.
 Pay attention to your surroundings and be extra aware when walking past bars or pubs, as people leaving them may be unpredictable if they’ve been drinking.

 Public transport and taxis